J08K/simulation/src/LoggingHandler/README.md

 ## Goals

-[ ] - Real-time server for inputting and outputting data.
+- [ ] - Real-time server for inputting and outputting data.
-[ ] - Data storage.
+- [x] - Data storage.
-[ ] - Parallel to the simulation, so preferably not on the same thread.
+- [x] - Parallel to the simulation, so preferably not on the same thread.
-[ ] - Historical data API.
+- [ ] - Historical data API.

 ## Plan